kadena-docs/kadena-docs/docs/coding-projects/hello-world.md

 In the [Quick start](../quickstart), you were introduced to a simple `greeting` module.
 Modules provide the basic foundation for all Pact smart contracts.
-In fact, the term `module` is a reserve keyword that you use to define and install a module with a specified _name_,
+In fact, the term `module` is a reserved keyword that you use to define and install a module with a specified _name_,

 The `greeting` module defined a single function—one very much like the traditional Hello, World! program you see when learning any new programming language.